Toy Poodle Information and Characteristics

 Choosing a Puppy or Rescue

 When choosing a Toy Poodle puppy, start with responsible breeders who follow UK Kennel Club health testing guidelines.
-A good breeder will show you the puppy’s parents, DNA health tests (for PRA and patellar luxation), and microchip documents.
+A good breeder will show you the puppy’s parents, DNA health tests, and microchip documents.

 If you prefer to adopt, several rescue centres specialise in Poodles and miniature poodles.
 Adult dogs are often house trained and can make great companions for older people or quieter homes.